Stage 2: Research & Development

-Education, Rule of Law and Human Rights, Refugees and 3 MoreSEE ALL
+Education, Economic Empowerment, Refugees and 3 MoreSEE ALL

-We created a low-cost, low-powered education device that uses basic technology and does not require any pre-existing infrastructure.
-It is self-sustained through solar + crank powered technology.
-This way children are able to learn anytime, anywhere.
+We are creating a low-cost IoT (Internet of Things), low-powered education device that uses basic technology and does not require any pre-existing infrastructure.
+It is self-sustained through solar and crank powered technology.
+Through our innovation, children are able to learn anytime, anywhere.

 The need for Jara is global and we plan on scaling our model internationally.
 The disastrous effects of the 2015 earthquake in Nepal called for our first area of focus to be in Gorkha, the epicenter of the earthquake.
 Our initial target market is 10-13 year-olds in Gorkha, Nepal, where many children remain in overcrowded and under-resourced temporary schools and 60% of children fail their national exams.